 Female Cats have some distinct characteristics and traits that are unique to gender.
-Here are 12 interesting facts that are distinct to female cats.
+Female domestic cats are fascinating creatures, and there are many interesting facts about them that many people may not know.
+From their unique biology to their behavior and socialization, here are 12 interesting facts about female domestic cats.

 12 Interesting Facts about Female Cats

-#1) A litter of kittens can be from more than one father as a female cats eggs can be fertilized by more than one male.
+#1) Female cats have a unique reproductive system that allows them to mate with multiple males during a single estrus cycle.
+This is known as polyestrous behavior and is what allows female cats to have multiple litters of kittens with different fathers.
+A litter of kittens can be from more than one father as a female cats eggs can be fertilized by more than one male.
 The female cat releases multiple eggs over the course of a few days when she is in heat any may mate with more than one male.
 Queens can have between one and nine kittens in a litter (although typically there are between four and six kittens per litter).
 Female cats may mate with more than one male to produce a litter, which explain why their kittens can be such a range of colors and different traits.#2) Female Cats tend to be right pawed and paw preference varies by gender.
 Researchers at Queen’s University Belfast observed cats as they were reaching for food or stepping over objects and found that the female cats were more likely to use their right paw while male cats preferred using their left.
+This may be because the left side of the brain, which controls the right paw, is more dominant in females.
 Interestingly, left-handed humans also tend to be male.
 Some cats are ambidextrous and utilize both paws equally. #3) Calico and Tortoiseshell cats are usually females.
 A cat’s genes decide their fur color and it is extremely rare for a male cat to have the genes that give them a tortoiseshell coat.
 If a male tortoiseshell cat is born, they will usually be sterile.

 #4) The most popular female cat name in 2021 is Bella.
 This name is of Italian origin that means “Beautiful, God Is My Oath”.
 “Belle” also means beautiful in French and “Bella” is also known for being a nickname to Isabella, Annabella or Arabella.
 Here are some “Bella” candidate kittens.#5) Female Cats have common nicknames.
-Molly is a common nickname for female cats and a female cat that has not been spayed is known as a “Queen”. #6) Cats can get pregnant at a very young age and female kittens can start their heat cycle as early as 4 months.
+Molly is a common nickname for female cats and a female cat that has not been spayed is known as a “Queen”.
+In the feline world, female cats are known as queens because they are often the rulers of their territory and are in charge of their kittens.
+Queens are typically smaller and lighter than male cats, but they are also more agile and flexible. #6) Cats can get pregnant at a very young age and female kittens can start their heat cycle as early as 4 months.
 If they’re not neutered, girl cats are ready to breed as soon as they reach puberty at four months old.
 Female kittens open their eyes earlier than male kittens, allowing them to see the world earlier.
 Females also reach sexual maturity earlier at 7-12 months of age, compared to 9-12 months of age for males.
 Note that some breeds like Maine Coons mature slower than other breeds. #7) The oldest cat to give birth did so at the age of 30 years old and had two kittens.

 #8) Pregnancy for a cat is much shorter than the time of a human pregnancy, around just 66 days (just over 2 months for a cat versus 9 months for a human).
 A female cat can get pregnant again just six weeks after giving birth.

 #9) Female cats on average live longer than male cats.
+This is because they are less likely to engage in risky behaviors, such as fighting with other cats, that can lead to injury and illness.
 The World Oldest cat ever was a female and the current oldest living cat is a female.
 The oldest cat on record was a female cat named “Creme Puff”, who lived to be 38 years and 3 days old in Austin, Texas.Spayed females live an average of 39 percent longer than un-spayed females according to a Banfield Pet Hospital study.
 A spayed female has less risk of several types of cancers such as ovarian cancer.

 #10) Female cats will tend to be more nurturing and caring to kittens.
 Female cats have maternal instincts.
 They are also less tolerant in changes to schedule and have more of a homing instinct.
-Female cats will stick together in colonies and will bond together to help raise kittens.#11) Female cats are not adopted as fast as male cats.
+Female cats will stick together in colonies and will bond together to help raise kittens.
+Female cats are generally more social than male cats and are more likely to seek out human interaction.
+They are also more likely to engage in play and grooming behavior with other cats.#11) Female cats are not adopted as fast as male cats.
 After comparing data collected from cat shelters, the months spent at the shelter for male and female cats were averaged.
 The study showed that female cats were at the shelter an average of 8.3 months, while male cats were there an average of 6.4 months.

 #12) Female cats in most cat breeds are on average smaller than male cats.
 The size and average weight range for female cats always tends to be smaller across all cat breeds.
 Male cats are typically larger than females, especially if they were not neutered until after sexual maturity.
 Larger male cats are also true for wild cat breeds (lions, tigers, etc.).